prithban/Variable-Selection---Missing-Data-/README.md

 # Variable-Selection---Missing-Data-
-This is the instruction file to run the simulations for 'Variable Selection in the Missing data after Multiple Imputation with Adaptive Weights and Beyond'
+This is the instruction file to run the simulations for 'Variable Selection in the Missing data after Multiple Imputation with Adaptive Weights and Beyond'.

+# Overview of the R codes